 Time to Boil

+On our first dinner field testing session, we were impressed by this stove's simmering ability — we perfectly caramelized onions, made rice, and prepared a big pot of slow-cooked curry without a hitch.
+On an essentially windless night, simmering was great.
 Come the next morning, though, there was a steady breeze in the air, and we couldn't get a proper simmer at all.
-Even with the burners turned up high our sweet potatoes stayed lukewarm and raw until we switched to another stove.
-Bottom line: if you are cooking with zero movement in the air, the Fold N Go can simmer well, but this is a tough dish to order consistently in the outdoors.
+Even with the burners turned up high, our sweet potatoes stayed lukewarm and raw until we switched to another stove.
+Bottom line: if you are cooking with zero movement in the air, the Fold N Go can simmer well, but if wind crops up, so will problems.

 Ease of Set Up